 1) Pre-requisite certification of language ability.

 2) Students will be required to pass four graduate courses focusing on Latin America (including Latinx populations and the Caribbean).
 The courses must be in at least three different departments (one of these courses may be taken in the student’s home department) and must be approved by the CLACS Director; approval after the fact is possible.
+A minimum grade of either Satisfactory or C in a 1000 or 2000 level course carries credit toward all advanced degrees.
 There are no restrictions on whether the courses are graded or S/NC.

 3) Students will be required to write a short (3-5 pages double spaced) narrative rationale of how those classes cohere into an advanced interdisciplinary course of study.